 - auto: Fetch genres automatically during import.
 Default: yes. - canonical: Use a canonicalization tree.
 Setting this to yes will use a built-in tree.
 You can also set it to a path, like the whitelist config value, to use your own tree.
 Default: no (disabled). - count: Number of genres to fetch.
 Default: 1 - fallback: A string if to use a fallback genre when no genre is found.
-You can use the empty string '' to reset the genre.
+You can use the empty string ' ' to reset the genre.
 Default: None. - force: By default, beets will always fetch new genres, even if the files already have one.
 To instead leave genres in place in when they pass the whitelist, set the force option to no. Default: yes. - min_weight: Minimum popularity factor below which genres are discarded.
-Default: 10. - source: Which entity to look up in Last.fm.
+Default: 10. - prefer_specific: Sort genres by the most to least specific, rather than most to least popular.
+Default: no. - source: Which entity to look up in Last.fm.
 Can be either artist, album or track.
 Default: album. - separator: A separator for multiple genres.
 Default: ', '. - whitelist: The filename of a custom genre list, yes to use the internal whitelist, or no to consider all genres valid.
 Default: yes.